awsdocs/incident-manager-user-guide/doc_source/incident-creation.md

 # Incident creation<a name="incident-creation"></a>

 AWS Systems Manager Incident Manager tracks incidents\.
-Using Amazon CloudWatch or Amazon EventBridge, Incident Manager can automatically start incidents\.
+Using Amazon CloudWatch or Amazon EventBridge, Incident Manager can automatically create incidents\.
 You can also create incidents manually on the incident list page\.
-This section describes automatic and manual incident creation\.
+Incident Manager deduplicates Incidents created from the same CloudWatch alarm or EventBridge event into the same incident\.

 When you create an incident, Incident Manager creates a parent OpsItem in OpsCenter to track related work and future incident analyses\.
 Calls to OpsCenter incur costs in Systems Manager\.
 For more information about OpsCenter pricing, see [Systems Manager pricing](http://aws.amazon.com/systems-manager/pricing/)\.

 ## Automatically create incidents with CloudWatch alarms<a name="incident-tracking-auto-alarms"></a>